kraritt/b-reaso/README.md

-This is the initial repository for the work b-reaso benchmark.
+This is the initial repository for the work B-REASO LLM benchmark.